shubhammishra-go/context-package/README.md

 # Context in Go

-A Context carries deadlines, cancellation signals, and other request-scoped values across API boundaries and goroutines.
+A Context carries deadlines, cancellation signals, and other request-scoped values across API boundaries and goroutines. context can also store key-value pairs..

-context can also store key-value pairs
+It provides a powerful toolset for managing concurrent operations.
+It enables the propagation of cancellation signals, deadlines, and values across goroutines, ensuring that related operations can gracefully terminate when necessary.
+With context, you can create a hierarchy of goroutines and pass important information down the chain.

 # Why context need ?